1996 William J. Beaty

 gain expertise in spite of classroom learning.
 Maybe the experts are

-misconceptions we were taught.
+electricity misconceptions we were taught in early grades.

 [Hey, M. Steinberg's C.A.S.T.L.E. electricity curriculum uses the same analogy!
 In section 3.9, students construct a 2-chambered air capacitor with a balloon membrane stretched between the chambers.
 To "charge" it we take air from one side and pump it into the other. ]

 Extra notes:Capacitors store just as much charge as coils do!
 Both capacitors and inductors are devices for storing electromagnetic energy.
-They're two sides of the same EM phenomenon: a coil stores energy in a volume containing a magnetic field, while a capacitor does something similar with electric field.
+They're two sides of the same EM phenomenon: a coil stores energy in a volume containing a magnetic field, while a capacitor does something similar with electric fields.
 Coils are "discharged" by interrupting a large current and collapsing the b-field, while capactors are discharged by shorting-out a large voltage and collapsing the e-field.
-Neither stores stores any "electricity" (unless by the word 'electricity' you mean magnetic field?)
+Neither stores any "electricity" (unless by the word 'electricity' you mean magnetic field?)
 Of course you can set a coil atop an insulating platform, then use a VandeGraaff generator to give it a large net-charge!
 You can do the same with a capacitor. :)